SeanPauly/StudyCV/README.md

 - Flutter (ensure it's the latest version by running `flutter upgrade`)
 - Android Studio or Visual Studio Code with the Flutter plugin installed
 - Git
+- Node.js installed on your machine (visit [Node.js](https://nodejs.org) to download and install)
+- npm (Node Package Manager), which comes with Node.js

 ### Installation